View on GitHub

 5. This process continuously repeats until stopped with Ctrl+C.

-Command Execution Handling
+Command Execution Mechanism

 Important: Commands are executed sequentially.